10 October 2022

 Michal Zablocki

-Michal joined the Beyond Fossil Fuels Secretariat in October 2022.
-Before he worked for several years in campaign, media and policy teams at the environmental organizations ClientEarth and European Climate Foundation.
-He was a long time Polish Press Agency journalist: among others climate and environment reporter in Warsaw and foreign correspondent in Prague, Bratislava and Moscow.
-He’s also a member of Central-Eastern European policy think-tank Visegrad Insight, where he takes care of CEE’s green agenda.
+Michal joined Beyond Fossil Fuels in October 2022.
+Before that, he worked for several years in campaign, media, and policy teams at the environmental organisations ClientEarth and European Climate Foundation.
+He was a long-time Polish Press Agency journalist, serving as a climate and environment reporter in Warsaw and a foreign correspondent in Prague, Bratislava, and Moscow.

-He has an MA degree in linguistics from the University of Wroclaw, spent an academic scholarship at the University of Turin and speaks five foreign languages.
-In his free time he loves hiking and enjoys nature.
+He was also a member of the Central-Eastern European policy think-tank Visegrad Insight, where he took care of CEE’s green agenda.
+He has an MA degree in linguistics from the University of Wroclaw, spent an academic scholarship at the University of Turin, and speaks five foreign languages.
+In his free time, he loves hiking and enjoys nature.

 Read also